 Business analysis is an essential component in project management.
 As a result, the demand for business analysts have been on the rise.
 If you aspire or want to work in this field, getting qualified is the first step to becoming a business analyst.
 This certification is highly recognised and will provide you with ample opportunity to progress in your career.
 The course will focus on the role and responsibilities of a business analyst, how to avoid project failures, define project requirements and achieve the desired business outcome.
-This BCS Practitioner Level course is also ideal for anyone working in project management and is required to perform business analysis.
+This BCS Practitioner Certificate in Business Analysis course is also ideal for anyone working in project management and is required to perform business analysis.
 This is an added qualification that will greatly advantage your career aspirations.

 This is a professional level qualification that will help develop your skills and match your career path.
 Attaining this certificate will demonstrate that you are ready to support business change programmes successfully.
 You can showcase specialist practical skills.